 I have a few experiences I can share when it comes to being nervous during a job interview, which can provide some insight on how being nervous can affect your chances of getting a job.

 - I was part of a panel interviewing one of my employees for a promotion, and this person was nervous during the entire interview.
 The problem is that this person knew who the interviewers were, so this person was not able to respond to almost all of the questions asked.
 The nervousness was apparent, because it was a new situation that the person had not prepared for.
 Had I not known the person's qualifications, the nervousness would have almost certainly cost the person the promotion.

 - I went through multiple interviews, with the panel increasing in size each time.
 First it started out with a few people, then a couple more for the second interview, and then for the last interview it was a panel of seven people.
 That was the biggest panel interview I had ever been on, and certainly made me nervous since I had various heads of departments in the room.
 However, I felt confident as well.
 If they needed that many people to conduct the interview, I knew it was an important position.
 So I turned my nervousness around once I sat down and felt confident.

-- I found out after I was hired for a position that my boss thought I was very nervous during the interview.
+- I found out after I was hired that my boss thought I was very nervous during the interview.
 This was an entry level position, and I was young so it was one of the first interviews I had been on.
 It was a panel interview, and I recall being very nervous at the time of the interview.
 My hands were shaking, my voice cracked, and I failed to make eye contact.
 I got the job, however, years later I was doing some shredding that had to be done at that same job.
 I happened to come across the sheet that my boss took during my interview.
 The only thing written on it, which had been underlined and in bold letters, was "VERY NERVOUS".
 I took that as a turning point, as that was the one thing she noticed about me the most, and nothing else.
 For any future interviews I held back my nervousness, and have been able to overcome it to obtain three job promotions within the last 10 years.